scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 113.5

 Why are the bald bros towards the end of the list?
 What injustice is this?
-Is the mainstream media creating bias against those that are more follically challenged?
-Do I need to take a step back and reflect on my unconscious pro-hair biases?
+Is the mainstream media creating a bias against those more follically challenged?
+Do I need to step back and reflect on my unconscious pro-hair biases?
 Probably.
 Anyway, Scottie takes the top spot here due to the epic beard.
-Once again, tie goes to length.
+Once again, the tie goes to length.

 TWIATH: #4.
-Although a little more boom-heavy like myself, Scottie is in a great spot with both the #1 RB and #1 QB.
-If the rest of his lineup catches up to his big boys, this team is v scary.
+Although a little more boom-heavy like myself, Scottie is in a great spot with the #1 RB and #1 QB.
+If the rest of his lineup catches up to his big boys, this team is very scary.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |